romilly/s2ag-corpus/README.md

 1. Clone this repository into a directory of your choice.
 2. Install the required Python packages.
 2. Create a base directory for the files that the software will download fromm Semantic Scholar.
+3. Obtain an API key for Semantic Scholar.
 3. Create and populate a .env file in the root directory of the downloaded repository.
 4. If necessary, install PostgreSQL.
 5. Create a Postgres database to hold the production data.